 On January 10, 2022, the metal was delivered for our new 2,400-square-foot building and construction began immediately.
 The building was ready for occupancy at the end of April and we moved into it the first weekend in May.
 The work was supported in large part by generous in-kind donations from Atlantic Contract Systems, Caswell Mechanical, and Coffey Design and Build.
 Please click here to view a detailed timeline of this important project.

 In collaboration with the Triton Regional School District, we established food pantries inside Triton High School and Salisbury Elementary School in late November.

-We established three additional pantries at Newbury Elementary, Rowley Elementary, and Triton Middle School for a total of five school food pantries.
+We established four additional pantries at Newbury Elementary, Rowley Elementary, Triton Middle School, and Pine Grove for a total of six school food pantries.

 We took over leadership of the food recovery program that was started by Nourishing the North Shore 7 years ago.
 Our volunteers collect unused food from five area schools.
 In 2023 the program recovered over 7,700 pounds of food that would have been discarded.